aitacara/CS3012/README.md

 DONE-create an empty method for our new LCA method
 DONE-write some tests for new DAG and lca method
 DONE-research solutions to the problem and change node class if required
--implement new method
+Done-implement new method
--check edge cases.
+DONE-check edge cases.
 New tests.
+*case where no decendant i.e. terminal node